Theme 1 – Personalised and Adaptive Radiotherapy

 Dr Michael Nix

-Dr Mike Nix is a RadNet Principal Clinical R&D Scientist and an honorary researcher at University of Leeds, where he is leading development of innovative deep-learning methodologies for radiotherapy imaging and adaptive therapy, alongside tools for clinical confidence estimation and effective translation.
+I am a RadNet Principal Clinical R&D Scientist at Leeds Teaching Hospitals NHS Trust (LTHT) and an honorary researcher at University of Leeds, where I am leading development of innovative deep-learning methodologies for radiotherapy imaging and adaptive therapy, alongside tools for clinical confidence estimation and effective translation.
+Our primary interest is in motion modelling and management, including deformable registration and AI motion prediction for in-treatment motion compensation.
+This work focusses on liver RT, aiming to improve treatment outcomes for a rare cancer group with cancers which are hard to treat using current methods.

-He is also a Clinical Fellow with Health Education England and NHSx, researching skills-gaps and developing educational strategy around robust and confident AI implementation for healthcare, following a year as one of the inaugural NHS Topol Fellows in Digital Health.
+I was previously a Clinical Fellow with NHSE, researching skills-gaps and developing educational strategies around robust and confident AI implementation for healthcare, following a year as one of the inaugural NHS Topol Fellows in Digital Health.
+This work continues, with a particular focus on human-system interactions and cognitive biases in AI for healthcare, and real-world evaluation of clinician preferences and efficiency gains in the use of AI.

 Dr Ane Appelt